‘¡VAMOS! made new connections for us and brought new audiences to the museum. It brought sound and joyous activity into the normally peaceful museum.’

 Yilis is a multi disciplinary artist working as a visual artist, costume maker and musician as part of Hannabiell and and the Ladies of Midnight Blue.
 Yilis is also our costume director for the ¡VAMOS!
 Mardi Gras project.

 Yuvel is a dancer and artist, originally from Bolivia.
 He was one of the founders of the Tyne Carnival and is the lead choreographer for the ¡VAMOS!
 Mardi Gras project.
 Yuvel also teaches Zumba throughout the region.

 Paco has been an integral part of the team since the first edition of ¡VAMOS!
 Paco helped establish the Peña Flamenca events at Dance City in 2011 and Paco has performed and delivered countless additional projects for ¡VAMOS!
 Ever inspiring and equally talented he is a huge asset to the team.

 Richard Berg Rust

-Richard Berg Rust (( Fellow, Hughes Hall, Cambridge University) has worked as a Development Advisor for ¡VAMOS! since 2012 and has been integral in increasing the impact, scale and ambition of the organisation.
+Richard Berg Rust (Fellow, Hughes Hall, Cambridge University) has been Development Advisor to ¡VAMOS! since 2012 and has been integral in increasing the impact, scale and ambition of the organisation.